With such a huge choice of new motorhomes on the UK market, Touring Magazine brings you its top 10 list for the discerning adventurer.

 The base model was designed by Nissan as a city van, making it naturally agile and with a turning circle of only 11.1M, this would be equally equipped for those tight pitches or as a euro-camper negotiating the narrow streets of Paris or Rome.

-Slimline it might be, but this camper has a generous amount of space inside making it a real leader in this field.
+Slimline it might be, but this camper has a generous amount of space inside making it one of the best motorhomes in this field.

 The power source is 40kWh made of 4 lithium powercells providing 109HP.

 Batteries are stored low, so as not to eat into the usable space, also giving this electric campervan a low centre of gravity for secure and smooth handling.

 This e-NV200 is available as two or four berth, with a pop-top elevating roof and a choice of layouts, plus the vast upholstery range and custom options that Sussex Campervans offer.

 Sunlight Cliff 4×4 Adventure Van and Hymer Venture S

 This is the hardest best motorhomes category to determine right now, because 4×4 off-road campervans and motorhomes are becoming ever more popular to make by manufacturers, entering the mainstream market rather than the traditional bulky and cumbersome overland vehicles of old.